-Konami may have stopped the arcade mixes from showing up, but there were always bootleg imports of the home version
+Konami may have stopped the arcade mixes from showing up, but there were always bootleg imports of the home version development and release of a game called "In The Groove", by the now-defunct American company Roxor.
+Even though due to legal action by Konami, "In The Groove" (referred to hereon as ITG) never saw the light of day in Japan apart from a notable exception of one arcade (World Game Circus) that was only open for a little over a year.
 The home version of ITG was available through import shops in Japan, though it was expensive.
 I received a few copies along with a soft pad for the sole purpose of having the Japanese players try it out and give their feedback (more on that later).

-With no new DDR on the horizon apart from a couple somewhat disappointing home versions, ITG was seen as something that had potential to surmount DDR, but no Japanese player knew if they could ever really take the series that seriously since it was highly unlikely that arcade mixes would find their way to Japanese arcades.
+With no new DDR on the horizon apart from a couple somewhat disappointing home versions, ITG was seen as something that had potential to surmount DDR, but no Japanese player knew if they could ever really take the series that seriously since it was highly unlikely that arcade mixes would find their way to Japanese arcades, especially after the various Konami lawsuits against the makers of other "dance games" such as In The Groove and Pump It Up.

 A few players did give the home version a try and although there were songs and charts that players did like (Xuxa, Queen of Light, Charlene being noted), there was a general impression that it focused more on fast, stamina draining charts at the upper end of the difficulty spectrum.
 It was seen as being on the brink of an overachiever's game only.
 This wasn't necessarily a bad thing, but it wasn't something that the locals were dying to do, either.
 The locals in general actually preferred songs and charts at reasonable speeds that had complicated rhythms, like it were a puzzle to solve.

 Somewhere amidst this, there were rumors about the release of the next game in the DDR series and fans promptly took note and became excited at the news.
 Even though most news about the new title didn't arrive until the following year, in the West it was perceived (by the Japanese) to be a knee-jerk reaction to ITG.
 Even in Japan, there was a little bit of the feeling: "Oh, if we (Konami) don't do something, ITG or something like it might take hold and overtake our market!
-(That we had been neglecting)"
+(That we had been neglecting)" despite the fact that the upcoming game had been in development for years and the delays could have been caused by trouble getting the eAmusement network established, anti-piracy measures and/or other troubles with the new "Python 2" hardware used in the game, licensing or other development issues.